-Lago di Sorapis, or Lake Sorapis, is a hike to be remembered, and will serve as new standard to compare against.
-Several sections on the trail are via ferrata routes that encompass cables and ladders, making this an intermediate to advanced hike.
+Lago di Sorapis, or Lake Sorapis, is a hike to be remembered, and will serve as a new standard to compare future hikes against.
+Several sections on the trail are on the via ferrata route with cables and ladders, making this an intermediate to advanced hike.
 This trail is a must when visiting the Dolomites.
 The hike itself is rewarding and a great hike, and the reward is seeing one of the most stunning lakes in the world.

 When to Go